planttheidea/fast-equals/README.md

 Caveats that impact the benchmark (and accuracy of comparison):

+- `Map`s, `Promise`s, and `Set`s were excluded from the benchmark entirely because no library other than `deep-eql` fully supported their comparison
 - `assert.deepStrictEqual` does not support `NaN` or `SameValueZero` equality for dates
 - `deep-eql` does not support `SameValueZero` equality for zero equality (positive and negative zero are not equal)
 - `deep-equal` does not support `NaN` and does not strictly compare object type, or date / regexp values, nor uses `SameValueZero` equality for dates